roblevay/MDP080/4_Functions.md

 WHERE ISNUMERIC(Size) = 1;
 ```

+Run the query and note that the results only include products with a numeric size.

+Replace the query with the following code:

 ```sql
 SELECT Name, IIF(ISNUMERIC(Size) = 1, 'Numeric', 'Non-Numeric') AS SizeType
 FROM SalesLT.Product;
 ```

+Run the query and review the results.

+Replace the query with the following code:

 ```sql
 SELECT prd.Name AS ProductName,